Relationship between productivity, salaries and competitiveness for sustainable economic development

-Relationship between productivity and wages
+Relationship between productivity and salaries

 Factors that affect the connection between productivity and wages